pietrobiroli/maternalDepression/README.md

 ### STEP 1:
 - Download and unpack the zip file into a preferred location.
 - Folder should contain the following elements
   -  folders:
       -  dataClean/
       -  figures/
+      -  figures/coefficientPlot/
+      -  figures/preExisting
       -  logfiles/
       -  tables/

-  -  files:
+  -  execution files:
       -  README.md
       -  README.pdf
       -  00_runall.do